Motorcycle Lane Sharing - Is It Legal?

-Effective on January 1, 2017, California Vehicle Code ("CVC") Section 21658.1 became the law in California.
+[Content Updated 04/14/2021] Yes, lane splitting is legal for California motorclists.
+Effective January 1, 2017, California Vehicle Code ("CVC") Section 21658.1 became the law in California.
 This CVC section defines lane splitting as “driving a motorcycle between rows of stopped or moving vehicles in the same lane including on both divided and undivided streets, roads and highways.”
 (Source).

-Also, because of police, jury, and court bias against riders, even in California, a no-fault motorcyclist can have a difficult time proving their case without an excellent motorcycle lawyer.
-Out of state motorists, and many California motorists get upset at motorcyclists when they split lanes and even come down with road rage, a common cause of motorcycle accidents.
+Also, because of police, jury, and court bias against riders, even in California, a no-fault motorcyclist can have difficulty proving their case without an excellent motorcycle lawyer.
+Out-of-state motorists and many California motorists get upset at motorcyclists when they split lanes and even come down with road rage, a common cause of motorcycle accidents.

 When this happens, some motorists engage in notorious actions against motorcyclists.
 As of 2016, California remains one of the few states where this procedure remains legal.
 Also, the bad reputation of lane splitters generally comes from a few irresponsible bikers.
 But this has created lots of bias against law-abiding riders, discusses more below.